Gosau Village Trail

 - Bus parking space: 4

 The cross-country ski trails in Gosau can be used free of charge.
-There is a charge for the parking spaces at the sports centre and castle park.
+There is a charge for the parking spaces at the sports centre, recyclables collection center and castle park.

 - Suitable for groups

 - Suitable for kids (6 - 14 Year)

 - Suitable for seniors